QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-05-mapping_ue5migration.md

     * Without it the map will crash on Level load
 * `BP_SpawnManager_V3` is required now (located in Mods/Template/Blueprints)
     * Without it no AISpawns will not work
+* Make sure that all `BP_AISpawns_Managed` have "*Managed*" assigned to their `Details > Actor > Tags`
+    * Without it no AI will spawn even with the Spawn Manager
+    * This may happen if you Right Click > Replace Selected Actors with on placeholder actors after the migration.
 * Add a `BP_CoverGen` actor
     * Without it AI won't really move or do anything when engaged in fights
 * Multple PlayerSpawns are no long spawn the SWAT AI on them; they will all spawn on your PlayerSpawn.
 You only need 1 PlayerSpawn per actual Spawn Point (set in ModLevelData Table).
 * QSM Changes - *Documentation Soon™*

 ## 7. New Cook & Pak Method